Man suffered for four months with STI that should have been diagnosed within days

 He was told he'd need a repeat HIV test as the incubation period for that virus is longer - as it is with syphilis.

-However, a syphilis re-test was not mentioned to him.
+However, a syphilis retest was not mentioned to him.

 The doctor told the commission that they'd had a family crisis that day and didn't think to bring up the need for a repeat syphilis test.